Nageswar-Sahoo/Computer-Vision-Project/S12/README.md

 ![image](https://user-images.githubusercontent.com/70502759/147410552-1cea4f3e-070e-4904-a90f-e4f68418ef42.png)

 Notice how it has learned to do exactly what we wanted our theoretical “robust” image classification model to do: by zooming in and eliminating background clutter, it has “standardized” the input to facilitate classification.
-If you want to view a live animation of the transformer in action

 Spatial Transformer Architecture
 --------------------------------
 Three differentiable modules:
  Localisation network.

  Parameterised Sampling Grid (Grid Generator).

  Differentiable Image Sampling (Sampler).

 ![image](https://user-images.githubusercontent.com/70502759/147410614-634698fc-6636-45ab-ba6b-cafed7d0212d.png)